vsrinivas/fuchsia/filesystems.md

   * Open the parent directories of both paths
   * Operate on both parent directories and trailing pathnames simultaneously

-To satisfy this behavior, the VFS layer takes advantage of a Magenta concept called “cookies”.
+To satisfy this behavior, the VFS layer takes advantage of a Zircon concept called “cookies”.
 These cookies allow client-side operations to store open state on a server, using a handle, and refer to it later using that same handles.
 Fuchsia filesystems use this ability to refer to one Vnode while